NavyaG-lab/Tech-writer/onboarding/introduction.md

 ---

-Nubank has a problem with dealing with bills, for some unknown reason, it has become really difficult to query what's the due amount of past bills for a given customer.
-To solve this issue We want a new service to be created, that's going to read data produced by the ETL to build a cache and serve the data using a GraphQL API.
+Nubank has a problem with dealing with bills.
+For some unknown reason, it has become really difficult to query what is the due amount of past bills for a given customer.
+To solve this issue, we want to create a new service that will read data produced by the ETL, build a cache from it, and serve the data using a GraphQL API.

  **TODO - Creating the Dataset**